mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 </details>

+### Analysis 4
-4. Again, Logistics Team asked for our help to analyze their global performances from 1996 to 1997, to identify which month they perform well.
+Again, Logistics Team asked for our help to analyze their global performances from 1996 to 1997, to identify which month they perform well.
 We need provide them a list with:

 A. Year/month in a single cell in a date format
 B. Total number of orders